-New showrunners: Bryan Fuller and Michael Green are out and Jesse Alexander is in
+Showrunner shuffle: Bryan Fuller & Michael Green out, Jesse Alexander in

-As is the way when any showrunner (or co-showrunners) leave a show, there could be a shift in direction.
-This could partly relate to Pablo Schreiber’s comments that the show might look at individual characters stories more.
+As is the way when any showrunner (or co-showrunners) leave a show, there’s a shift in direction.
+This could partly relate to Pablo Schreiber’s comments that the show planned to look at individual characters stories more.
 “I know that we’re going to have opportunities for all of the cast to have their own, like, sort of standalone things where you really get to focus on one character for an entire episode.”

-New cast members: Gillian Anderson is out, Kahyun Kim is in
+Cast Cakewalk: Gillian Anderson out, Kahyun Kim in

-Yes, Gillian Anderson (The X-Files) is following Fuller and Green off the show to be replaced with Kahyun Kim (previously seen as Melody in Shameless) who in a slight twist won’t just be replacing Anderson as Media – she will be replacing her as New Media, “the goddess of global content, a cyberspace chameleon, and a master manipulator.”
-So expect her character to post a lot more photos of her lunch and drunkenly tweet about politics at 2am.
+Yes, Gillian Anderson (The X-Files) followed Fuller and Green off the show to be replaced with Kahyun Kim (previously seen as Melody in Shameless) who in a slight twist didn’t just replace Anderson as Media, but as New Media, “the goddess of global content, a cyberspace chameleon, and a master manipulator.”
+So her character posts a lot more photos of her lunch and drunkenly tweets about politics at 2am.

-Joining Kim will also be new cast members Dean Winters (Brooklyn Nine-Nine) as Mr. Town, Sakina Jaffrey (House of Cards) as Mamma-Ji, and Devery Jacobs as Sam Black Crow (a bi-sexual, Native American art student).
+Joining Kim are new cast members Dean Winters (Brooklyn Nine-Nine) as Mr. Town, Sakina Jaffrey (House of Cards) as Mamma-Ji, and Devery Jacobs as Sam Black Crow (a bi-sexual, Native American art student).

-Among a lot of the returning cast will be indie favourites Crispin Glover (who played George McFly in the Back to the Future movies) and Peter Stormare (most notably known for feeding Steve Buscemi into a wood chipper in Fargo), meaning that any indie movie fans can still claim that’s why they watch the show and not just for the all out warfare between the Gods and the gallons upon gallons of blood that is spilt.
+Among a lot of the returning cast are indie favorites Crispin Glover (who played George McFly in the Back to the Future movies) and Peter Stormare (most notably known for feeding Steve Buscemi into a wood chipper in Fargo), meaning that any indie movie fans can still claim that’s why they watch the show and not just for the all out warfare between the Gods and the gallons upon gallons of blood spilt.

-The show’s producers said S2 will be “a lot angrier and a lot darker”, which for a show with a first season that saw a man being impaled through the throat by a sword held by the dismembered arm of a Viking, is a pretty bold statement.
+The show’s producers hinted S2 is “a lot angrier and a lot darker”, which for a show with a first season that saw a man being impaled through the throat by a sword held by the dismembered arm of a Viking is a pretty bold statement.